wcyz666/Online-VisTrails/README.md

 * abstract module
     * ~~change the style of the abstract module~~
-    * change the style when selected
+    * change the style when selected: refactor the node_width, consider adding a similar variable for abstract module

 * fix connect port: after one port is connected to a port that is not supposed to be connected, it behaves weirdly